SearchWP Blog

 navigate to All Pages

-Once you get to the Elementor page editor, type “search form” in the Search Widget field on the left panel.
+Once you are in the Elementor page editor, you will see multiple blocks in the panel on the left.

 search for search form